ZhijianZhou01/virusrecom/README.md

   -q QUERY        FilePath of query lineage (potential recombinant, *.fasta
                   format).
-Note, if the '-a alignment' has been used, please enter the mark (a unique string) of queried recombinant here, such as '-q XE_', not a FilePath.
+Note, if the '-a alignment' has been used, please enter the mark (a unique string) of queried recombinant here, such as '-q XE_'(not a FilePath), besides, using '-q auto' and all sequences will be scanned as potential recombinants in turn.
   -l LINEAGE      DirPath of reference lineages.
 One sequence file (*.fasta
                   format) per lineage, and each lineage could contain multiple sequences.
 Note, if the '-a alignment' has been used, please